News

 No, all BA customers – no matter what status, or how they want to buy tickets – will see availability at the same time (355 days before the flight)

 You can either be the "first in the queue" by attempting to book the flight at 12:01am 355 days before the flight, or use a third party tool to monitor availability on the routes you are interested in.
-In my experience, the latter is the best way, especially if you want to book FIrst Class where there is no guarantee of tickets being released but they do often become availabile throughout the year.
+In my experience, the latter is the best way, especially if you want to book FIrst Class where there is no guarantee of tickets being released but they do often become available throughout the year.

 Add a comment